Our Black Friday experience in 2018

-I guess I’m not surprising anyone by saying that there really are better ways to monetize a blog going into 2019.
+I guess I’m not surprising anyone by saying that there really are better ways to monetize a blog.

 Still, I consider this a worthwhile experiment.
 You do get a lot of first-hand experience, plus you can set a benchmark for your site as to what should be considered a successful monetization level above what you can get from AdSense.

 Not to mention, while running AdSense on your site and not blocking the ads in your own browser, you learn a lot about the landscape and who’s actually out there advertising to audiences like yours.
 Some of the products will surprise you.
 But it’s not just the advertisers that matter; it’s also interesting to break down how much those people are willing to spend and what the lifespan of the average campaign is.

 This sort of info is really invaluable if you have a competing product in the same space.

 To stay with the topic of AdSense, there’s this little thing that’s grown to a near conspiracy-theory level hype.

 Here’s the question: Does adding AdSense actually boost your organic rankings?
 As in, if you have AdSense on the site, does the sole fact help you rank?